aayush-goyal/wakawaka-action/README.md

 # Workflow
 1. **Authentication**: You provide your WakaTime `username` and `auth_token`.
 The action uses these to access your WakaTime data.
 2. **Data Retrieval**: The action makes requests to the wrapper's API endpoints to retrieve data based on your specified parameters (e.g., stat type, chart type, and etc).
-Refer to [WakaWaka API](https://github.com/aayush-goyal/wakawaka/blob/master/README.md) docs to know more.
+Refer to [Wakawaka API](https://github.com/aayush-goyal/wakawaka/blob/master/README.md) docs to know more.
 3. **Chart Generation**: The APIs can generate different types of charts such as bar charts, pie charts, and doughnut charts, depending on the data you wish to display.
 4. **Badge Creation**: The APIs can also create shield-style badges that can be added to your README to highlight your activity.
 5. **Display**: Once the charts and badges are generated, the action updates your GitHub profile with the visual content.